 Devilman is an awesome series, and while it does have its problems it is still a really great read.
 It’s not for those without a stomach for gore or dark and tragic tones, but it’s still a great manga that I’d fully recommend.

-Final notes: I really loved this one shot of the people who attack the Makimura household, It’s purposely drawn erratically and colored in sloppily in order to give them people a monster-like look.
+Final notes: I really loved this one shot of the people who attack the Makimura household, It’s purposely drawn erratically in order to give the people a monster-like look.

 Recommended Audience: There’s still plenty of gore around every corner, and a graphic small child death.
 A couple of instances of nudity, no sex, minor swearing, dark tones.
 17+